The Laws of Magic

 She thanked him, and neither of them said any more about the subject as they continued their walk.

 Anina was used to the awkwardness of revealing she was practically a nomad.
 Most villagers lived in the same place their whole lives.
 Very few would choose to not be bound to a community.
 Those who found themselves friendless and destitute would often loan their labour to the chief of a village in exchange for membership.
 There was no shame in doing so, and Anina would have considered that option if her situation had been different.

 It was past midday when they reached flat ground.

 “Let’s take a break,” Anina said.
 It would be a longer walk to the village ahead, and Sano already seemed out of breath.

 They settled down on some boulders, and Sano took out the leftover fruits from that morning.
-“I’ve been thinking about our deal,” he said, before biting into a plum.
+“I’ve been thinking about our deal,” he said, before biting into a star fruit.
 “It might be easier if you tell me what you already know about magic.
 Mother taught me many things, but she didn’t always mention which ones were acceptable in the kingdom.”